nautobot/nautobot/nautobot/docs/development/core/kubernetes-job-support.md

 deployment.apps/redis created
 ```

-You can confirm the health of the each deployment by running the following command:
+You can confirm the health of the deployment by running the following command:

 ```bash
 kubectl get deployments